chen-qingyu/hexo-markdown-image/readme.md

 # hexo-markdown-image

-You can see the image in both any Markdown editor and the Hexo server.
+A Hexo plugin that can help you view images in both any Markdown editor and Hexo server.

 ```bash
 npm install hexo-markdown-image